PRIVATE GAME RESERVE

 For those horse riders who are passionate about birds, there are well over 300 species of resident and migrant birds.

 Sable and roan antelope are two of the most conservation dependent species in South Africa and are scarcely seen in any National Park.
-You will have the opportunity of spotting both these rare antelope with us at The Ant Collection.
+You will have the opportunity of spotting both these rare antelope with us at Ant Africa Safaris.

 Guests are always welcome to join in on any management activities which are taking place on the reserve, such as game capture, the relocation and treating of injured animals, all of which can be done on horseback.
 An annual game census takes place in June, much of which is carried out on horseback, offering an adrenaline-inducing week of fast riding and a unique opportunity to work closely with wild animals.